asyncapi/website/pages/docs/tutorials/websocket/index.md

 ## Define AsyncAPI version, API information, and server

-You start your AsyncAPI document by specifying the AsyncAPI version and essential information about your Slack application's API which includes details such as the `title`, `version` and `description`.
+You start your AsyncAPI document by specifying the AsyncAPI version and essential information about your Slack application's API, which includes details such as the `title,` `version,` and `description.`

-The `servers` section allows you to define the protocol and specify information about the URLs your application will use, such as  `host`, `pathname`, `protocol` and `description`.
+The `servers` section allows you to define the protocol and specify information about the URLs your application will use, such as  `host`, `pathname`, `protocol`, and `description`.

 <Remember>
 The WebSocket URL is generated  by invoking the <a href="https://api.slack.com/methods/apps.connections.open">apps.connections.open</a> method from Slack’s API.
 You use the authentication tokens obtained during the configuration of your Slackbot to generate this URL.